 Many of the best hotels in Wellington are located in the Wellington CBD and near Lambton Quay.
-They’re the perfect place to start your search.
-If you’re looking for a more relaxed experience for your Wellington itinerary though, there’s a wide variety of other great areas to stay in Wellington spread throughout its sprawling hilly seaside landscape.
+They’re the perfect places to start your search.

 Ready to get your Wellington accommodation search started?
-Check out this complete guide to the best places to stay in Wellington, New Zealand, including the top hotels, areas, and neighbourhoods for travellers…
+Discover the top hotels, areas, and neighbourhoods with this complete guide to the best places to stay in Wellington, New Zealand…

 Best places to stay in Wellington

-Throughout its diverse areas & neighbourhoods, Wellington offers an interesting blend of the modern & historical.
-Roaming around Wellington, you’ll discover an array of world-class museums, art galleries, impressive colonial architecture, and a melange of hip & trendy restaurants, bars & cafés.
+Roaming around Wellington, you’ll discover an array of world-class museums and art galleries.
+Mixed in among the city’s colonial architecture, you’ll also sniff out a melange of hip & trendy restaurants, bars & cafés.